adafruit/adafruit-bluefruit-le-desktop/README.md

 ## Windows

-Bluetooth low energy support has typically been problematic on Windows because of a lack of API's to access BLE devices.
-However the [noble](https://github.com/sandeepmistry/noble) library added support for Windows by talking directly to a USB BLE device and working around the lack of BLE driver support in the OS.
+Bluetooth low energy support has typically been problematic on Windows because of a lack of APIs to access BLE devices.
+However the [noble](https://github.com/sandeepmistry/noble) library added support for Windows by talking directly to a USB BLE device and working around the lack of BLE support in the OS.
 This means the Adafruit Bluefruit LE desktop app will *only* work with the following USB BLE adapters:

+*   **[CSR8510](https://www.adafruit.com/products/1327)** (USB VID 0x0a12, PID 0x0001)
-*   [CSR8510](https://www.adafruit.com/products/1327) - This is the recommended
-    adapter and the only one that has been tested.
-Look for a USB VID of 0x0a12 and USB PID of 0x0001.
+    - This is the recommended adapter and the only one that has been tested.
-*   BCM920702 Bluetooth 4.0	- Look for a USB VID of 0x0a5c and USB PID of 0x21e8.
+*   **BCM920702 Bluetooth 4.0**	(USB VID 0x0a5c, PID of 0x21e8)

 Unfortunately any other BLE adapter, including one that might be built in to your laptop or computer, will not work.
 You must be using one of the USB BLE adapters above.

+You'll need to be running Windows 7 or greater to use the application.
+Note that only Windows 7 has been tested at the moment.

 Once you have the USB BLE adapter you will need to use [Zadig tool](http://zadig.akeo.ie/) to configure the device to use a WinUSB driver (note that Windows won't be able to